pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/minus.md

 fashion.

 {% hint style="info" %}
-In case one of the input is blocking and the other is not, it is recommended to use the blocking relation as the right input relation.
+In case one of the inputs is blocking and the other is not, it is recommended to use the blocking relation as the right input relation.
 {% endhint %}